jasekurasz/TrafficSim/README.md

 TrafficSim
 ==========
-Traffic Simulation for SE450 Project println
+Traffic Simulation for SE450 Project

-Compile and run the Main/main and a UI will prompt for user input.
+Developed a simulation program in Java that simulated traffic conditions which included different car speeds, lengths, and directions as well as intersections with changing traffic lights.
+Implemented 5-6 design patterns